 The preview has been updated.

-Flex column
+Flex Column

 The preview has been updated.

-Use verticallyCenterContent to vertically center the content within one column relative to the others.
+Use verticallyCenterContent to vertically center the content.

 The preview has been updated.